evelinwillow/helix_wrapper/README.md

 1) helix
 2) sudo
 3) GNU make
-4) Enough love for yourself to actually use helix over vim.
+4) Enough hatred for yourself to actually use helix over vim.

 INSTALLATION: